dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 | tom.tonkins@contoso.com | Marketing  | Head of Marketing |

 Now we would like to dynamically add them to the following security groups based on their attributes.
-* `role-department-marketing`: All members of the marketing department
+* `role-department-marketing`: All members of the marketing department.
-* `role-title-designer`: All designers of the org
+* `role-title-designer`: All designers of the org.

 Let's see how we can achieve that in Azure AD and AD.